dstackai/dstack/docs/blog/posts/azure-support-better-ui-and-more.md

 ---
 date: 2023-05-22
-authors:
-  - peterschmidt85
 description: The latest update introduces Azure support, enables browsing of logs and artifacts through UI, and includes other improvements.
 slug: azure-support-better-ui-and-more
 ---

-# dstack 0.9.1: Azure, better UI and more
+# dstack 0.9.1: Azure, Better UI and More

 __The latest update introduces Azure support, and includes other improvements.__